 - This grill has 184 square inches of cooking space.
 That’s plenty of room to cook six burgers and two chickens.

 2: Camp Chef SmokePro DLX Pellet Grill: Best Small Smoker for Apartment

 Weight: 140 lbs.

-- Camp Chef dominates our best small pellet grill list with their Camp Chef SmokePro DLX Pellet Grill.
+- Camp Chef dominates our best small smoker for apartment list with their Camp Chef SmokePro DLX Pellet Grill.
 This could be a good solution if you’re space-limited on your terrace.
 The sleek and easy-to-use Gen 2 controller makes tailoring the amount of smoke your meal gets simple.
 The Smoke Control + PID technology gives you control over how much smoke you’re searing for perfect cooking consistency.

 - Camp Chef offers a wide variety of different attachments and add-ons that are perfect for this grill.
 Meat Probe is a new accessory that can easily measure the temperature of your meat.
 It is a quick and easy way to do this without overcooking or undercooking anything.

 - Clearing the ash is a simple clean-up task.
 You can avoid spending time cleaning, just like with Camp Chef grills, because they have the patented ash cleanout system.
 Remove the ashes from your grill with a simple pull on knob!
 They will fall into a removable cup on the bottom of your grill, where they can go out and be disposed of.
 Check the ashes between each cook to keep your burner clean and avoid re-spraying them all over your food!

 - Camp Chef SmokePro DLX Pellet Grill has a large pellet hopper means you will spend less time refilling the hopper, so you can focus on what really matters: enjoying your BBQ!